 Spider-Man: Far From Home (2019)

-Taking Spidey out of his element and dropping him in Europe sounds like a potentially risky move for a Spider-Man film, but this globe-trotting adventure movie delivers plenty of thrills and some of the best action scenes in the MCU.
+Taking Spidey out of his element and dropping him in Europe sounds like a potentially risky move for a Spider-Man film.
+Still, this globe-trotting adventure movie delivers plenty of thrills and some of the best action scenes in the MCU.

 Mysterious!
 Best thriller movies